Documentation

 Step 1 - Declaring an interface for your custom event

 To trigger a custom event, you must define an interface that describes the structure of your event object, including its properties and types.
-There are three approaches to doing this:
+You can do this in three ways:

 Creating a new event interface

-In the following example, we define a custom event called WishlistEvent to track when a user adds a product to their wishlist:
+In the following example, we define a custom event called WishlistEvent to track when a user adds a product to their wishlist.
+Since this is not a standard ecommerce event, we set isEcommerceEvent: false:

 import { sendAnalyticsEvent } from '@faststore/sdk'